Daniel908009/Tic-Tac-Toe/README.md

 (https://github.com/user-attachments/assets/8dbe44c5-ad95-4fb3-9135-a765dd3ad9ad) <br>
 After its downloaded you can find it on your computer through file explorer.
 After you have found it right click it, it should display option called "Extract" <br>
 Click on it and wait a moment.
 A new directory should appear containing all the files neccesary for the game.<br>
-Now open a console and enter the folowing code: pip install -r /path/to/requirements.txt <br>
-*Replace the /path/to/requirements.txt with the actual path. <br>
 Enjoy the game! <br>
 <h2>Using command prompt</h2>
 <h3>Downloading source code <h3>